 Phi Phi Islands

-The Phi Phi Islands are some of the most picture-perfect destinations in all of Southeast Asia.
-Also, they are easily accessible with a ferry from Phuket and Krabi, and feature stunning views and crystal clear waters.
+The Phi Phi Islands are some of the most picture-perfect destinations in all Southeast Asia.
+Also, they are easily accessible with a ferry from Phuket and Krabi and feature stunning views and crystal clear waters.
 Here, you can have your pick of islands and beaches to explore.
 Enjoy activities such as snorkeling, rock climbing, hiking, enjoying the nightlife, scuba diving, and more.
 The possibilities are endless!

 Bamboo Island is a part of the Phi Phi Islands.
 And we’ve reserved a spot specifically for this location due to its gorgeous and stunning bamboo thickets.
-It is shaped like a heart and is covered with lush foliage that you will feel truly one with nature.
+It is shaped like a heart and is covered with lush foliage so that you will feel truly one with nature.
 Particularly, this is the perfect spot to spend a day as you can snorkel through the Hin Klang Coral Reef.
-Otherwise, you are able to take a scenic boat ride around the island, or hike through the magnificent bamboo forests.
+Otherwise, you are able to take a scenic boat ride around the island or hike through the magnificent bamboo forests.

 As one of the hidden gems in our list, Banana Beach is for those who like to set themselves apart from the crowds and find untouched regions where nature reigns supreme.
-For about 180 meters, you will be in awe as you swim through the crystal clear water.
+For about 180 meters, you will be in awe as you swim through the crystal-clear water.
 Here you can enjoy fresh seafood transported by local fishermen or enjoy a relaxing massage among the golden sands.
 Be aware of the tides here as the waters can quickly rise to the feet of the trees.

 Trekking in Kathu & Ton Sai Waterfalls

 For those who enjoy the glorious views of waterfalls and enjoy a relaxing picnic, the Kathu & Ton Sai Waterfalls will be a destination of choice.
 Kathu Waterfall is a relatively challenging climb; however, once you make it above its series of drop pools and stone stairways, you will be rewarded with an epic overview of the forests below.
-For more relaxing experiences, come visit the Ton Sai Waterfall and relax among a forest that’s mostly untouched by humans.
+For more relaxing experiences, come visit the Ton Sai Waterfall and relax in a forest that’s mostly untouched by humans.
 You can allow the waters to serenade your ears as you lie under the cooling shade of the forest.

 Enjoy the most breathtaking sunset in Windmill Viewpoint

 Climb up to the top of the hill where you can find the extraordinary charm of many little white windmills.
 Here you can enjoy the beauty of the dawn, gradually revealing itself from under the horizon alongside the fishing boats that seem like little points on the Andaman Sea.
-Plus, you can lose yourself into the amazing nature that surrounds the hill or on the opposite side.
+Plus, you can lose yourself in the amazing nature that surrounds the hill or on the opposite side.
 It’s a really fantastic place to rejuvenate yourself.

 Elephant Jungle Sanctuary

 Don’t miss the Elephant Jungle Sanctuary which is an impressive experience with great consideration for the welfare of the animal.
 You will be able to interact and join the elephants in their natural habitat while learning about these giant species.
 Plus, you can try on the traditional clothing of the Karen tribe – The largest ethnic minority group in Thailand.
-Notably, it will be a good time as you can relax in a big mud spa with the elephants, and wash them off afterwards in their shower room.
-After that, a pick of mouthwatering Thai cuisine will complete your “hard working” day and rejuvenate your mind and body.
+Notably, it will be a good time as you can relax in a big mud spa with the elephants, and wash them off afterward in their shower room.
+After that, a pick of mouthwatering Thai cuisine will complete your “hard-working” day and rejuvenate your mind and body.

 Khao Sok National Park

 Take a while to run away from the bustling life and enjoy the incredibly natural beauty at Khao Sok National Park which is surrounded by the oldest evergreen rainforest in the world.
 Besides, this amazing place offers huge limestone mountains shooting straight up in the air as well as deep valleys.
-Close to wild animals, trekking on foot through the vibrant jungle and caves and canoeing around the breathtaking lakes are all unmissable activities here, which will bring you the experience of a lifetime.
+Close to wild animals, trekking on foot through the vibrant jungle and caves, and canoeing around the breathtaking lakes are all unmissable activities here, which will bring you the experience of a lifetime.